sparna-git/rdf2gephi/README.md

 ```

 6. Download and run [Gephi](https://gephi.org/)
-7. In Gephi, open the generated gexf file
+7. In Gephi, open the generated gexf file, and start applying layouts and colors to your graph to make it beautiful and tell your story

 ## Available commands and options